 What’s the battery growth forecast to 2030?

 We’re in the beginning stages of integrating batteries at various capacities onto the grid.
 Globally in 2021, the grid had 30 gigawatt-hours (GWh) of battery storage installed.
-We expect that number to be 400 GWh by 2030.
+We expect that number to grow to 400 GWh by 2030.
 This has many implications for utilities, battery storage investors, and large commercial energy users:

 - Utilities will see an increase in battery installations in their territories.
 Some will be utility-deployed batteries, but most will come from independent power producers, home and building owners, and operators of virtual power plants, such as Tesla and Sunrun.
 How that buildout is structured will decide the level of utility ownership and control over distributed energy generation and aggregated distributed energy resources (DERs).